Fulfillment & 3PL

 - Lot tracking and FIFO rotation: The warehouse management system must track lot numbers from receiving through shipment.
 First-in-first-out (FIFO) rotation ensures older inventory ships first.
 Ask how they handle short-dated product.

-- Expiration date management: Your 3PL should flag product approaching expiration (typically 90 days out) and prevent it from entering the pick queue.
+- Expiration date management: Your 3PL should flag product approaching its shelf lifeShelf LifeThe period during which a supplement maintains its labeled potency and safety under stated storage conditions. limit (typically 90 days out) and prevent it from entering the pick queue.
 Shipping expired supplements is both a compliance violation and a customer trust issue.

 - Returns and damaged goods handling: Supplement returns cannot be restocked and resold in most cases.
 The 3PL needs a clear process for quarantining returns, documenting damage, and disposing of unsaleable product per your instructions.